Mechanism of Action

 Potential Impact on Obesity Treatment

-If the Phase II and III data hold up, MariTide could shift how doctors think about weight loss medication.
+If Phase 3 and longer-term data hold up, MariTide could shift how doctors think about weight loss medication.

 Advantages over Existing Drugs